Stroke Awareness: When Every Second Counts

 Some risk factors, like your age, race, sex and family history, can’t be changed.
 However, there are many precursors for stroke within your control.

-“The most common risk factors for stroke are: high blood pressure, diabetes, high cholesterol and smoking,” says Dr. Huidy Shu, medical director of Neurology Services at Pali Momi Medical Center.
+“The most common risk factors for stroke are high blood pressure, diabetes, high cholesterol and smoking,” says Dr. Joseph Kipta, Stroke Center medical director at Pali Momi Medical Center and Straub Medical Center.

-“As everyone knows, all of these risk factors are quite common in Hawaii,” Shu states.
+“All of these risk factors are quite common in Hawaii,” Kipta states.
 “All of them are controllable with lifestyle changes, of course.”

 Other risk factors for stroke include:

 - Poor diet.

 - Physical inactivity.

 - Peripheral artery disease.

 “Heart disease is a less common but very important risk factor for stroke as well,” Kipta adds.
 “If you have heart disease, talk to your cardiologist about what you can do to lower your risk of stroke.
 Recent advances in the diagnosis and treatment of certain heart conditions have given us new tools to help heart patients avoid stroke.”

 According to the AHA/ASA, up to 80% of strokes are preventable.